Xakkusu/bioshock-quiz/README.md

 #### Shadows
 All elements that are shown in content boxes have a shadow to differentiate them either from the background image or from its content part that lay below it (e.g.: when clicking outside the game box while playing it).
 #### Buttons Hover Effect
 On larger screens when placing the mouse above any kind of button a hover-effect will appear.
 The shadow will change its opacity and color to a brighter gold to make it stand out.
-The cursor will become a pointer as well, unless it its in the quiz section and an answer has already been chosen.
+The cursor will become a pointer as well, unless it is in the quiz section and an answer has already been chosen.
 #### Answer Buttons Wrong/Right
 When the user chose an answer the right answer will change colors to green, the wrong to a red both with a silver font color to easily indicate which is wrong and which would have been correct.
 #### Next Button